Top 10 Robby Krieger Doors Songs

 Krieger clearly stepped up his songwriter contributions for the Morrison Hotel LP, and "Peace Frog" was his most memorable submission.
 Built around a percussive scratch riff concocted by the guitarist, then punctuated by Ray Manzarek’s timely organ interjections, the tune is deceptively simple and delivered a much needed radio single for the band at a difficult juncture of their career.

-Krieger delivered the first single from the Doors’ final album with Jim Morrison, L.A.
-Woman, and while his playing doesn’t dominate proceedings, it’s absolutely integral to the song’s melodic hook, and we obviously must acknowledge it in our list of Top 10 Robby Krieger Doors Songs.
-A significant hit, too (peaking at no. 11), “Love Her Madly” cast a rare ray of sunshine on the Doors’ shadowy final months.
+Krieger delivered the first single from the Doors’ final album with Jim Morrison, and while his playing doesn’t dominate proceedings, it’s absolutely integral to the song’s melodic hook – and we obviously must acknowledge it in our list of Top 10 Robby Krieger Doors Songs.
+A significant hit too, "Love Her Madly" peaked at No. 11 even as it cast a rare ray of sunshine on the Doors’ shadowy final months.

 Our list of the Top 10 Robby Krieger Doors Songs is topped by the classic that launched the band’s career, "Light My Fire."
 Originally sketched out by Krieger as a lilting love song, before evolving into a seven-minute jam (complete with Ray Manzarek’s classically inspired vamps), the unedited version of "Light My Fire" also yielded a two-minute Krieger solo that was a sterling platform for the young man’s precocious talents.